PlayResonance/whitepaper/tokenomics/rpt.md

 ## Token Utility:
 - **Use Cases:** RPT is awarded to players for participating in minigames and can be used to upgrade player assets represented by cNFTs within the game.
-- **Staking Details:** RPT holders can stake their tokens to earn additional RPT or other in-game rewards.
-- **Governance Details:** RPT may be used for voting on game-related proposals and upgrades if introduced in the future.
 - **Rewards Mechanisms:** Players can earn RPT as rewards for achieving high scores in minigames.
 - **Burn Mechanism:** There is no burn mechanism for RPT.
-- **Discounts or Fee Reductions:** RPT holders may receive discounts on in-game asset upgrades.

 ## Token Sale Details:
 - **Private Sale Details:** There is no private sale for RPT.